-We talk to author, Keith Houghton, about how he went from computer repairman to best-selling author with over 900,000 books and 50,000 audiobooks sold across 14 different countries.
+How to become a self-published author?
+Well we're about to find out by talking to author, Keith Houghton.
+Keith went from computer repairman to best-selling author with over 900,000 books and 50,000 audiobooks sold across 14 different countries.

 Keith published his first book, Killing Hope (Book 1 in the Gabe Quinn Thrillers series), in 2011 through Kindle Direct Publishing (KDP).
-The book was an instant hit with thousands of copies bought and five star reviews flooding in.
-Since then, Keith has gone on to self-publish two further books in the Gabe Quinn series and has had several stand-alone titles published through Amazon’s traditional publishing imprint, Thomas & Mercer.
+The book was an instant hit with thousands of copies bought.
+Since then, Keith has gone on to self-publish two further books in the Gabe Quinn series.
+As well as several stand-alone titles published through Amazon's traditional publishing imprint, Thomas & Mercer.

 Here, Keith tells us how self-publishing changed his life and allowed him to earn a living doing something he truly loves.

 I imagine, like most writers, I got into writing at an early age, mainly through being an avid reader.
 It was the early 1970’s, and I remember reading Enid Blyton by torchlight under the bed covers when I should have been sleeping, her children’s stories sparking a sense of adventure in my young mind.
 Inspired, I began to write my own short stories.
 But it wasn’t until I started reading science fiction novels at age 11 that I turned my hand to more serious works, with a view to becoming an author.

 As a lifelong science fiction fan, my first full-length forays into mainstream writing were sci-fi: sprawling space operas about future civilisations and reluctant heroes.
 But I’ve also written a few film scripts and several comedy stage plays along the way, one of which was produced by a theatre company in 2002.
 These days, I write crime fiction: police procedurals such as my latest Maggie Novak series.
 This is a female homicide detective based in Florida, as well as stand-alone psychological thrillers set in various locations across the United States.